zeusdeux/pimp/README.md

 ```

 ###Pimp.reject(reason)
-Returns a `Promise` whose state is *rejected* and value is the reason provided.
+It returns a `Promise` whose state is *rejected* and value is the reason provided.

 Example:
 ```javascript